Bouddi National Park

-Weeding will encourage regeneration of the forest and other Australian native plants that provide the habitat for endangered species of Australian animals and birds such as:
+Weeding and rubbish removal encourages the regeneration of the forest and other Australian native plants that provide the habitat for endangered species of Australian animals and birds.

 Following this season's unprecedented bushfires, you can register your interest to help the NSW National Parks and Wildlife Service (NPWS) and the Saving our Species program rehabilitate and protect our threatened animals and plants.

 Australia is home to more than 500,000 animal and plant species, many of which are found nowhere else in the world.
 Saving our Species is a statewide conservation program that addresses the growing number of Australian animals and Australian native plants facing extinction.

 - in Bouddi National Park in the Sydney and surrounds region

 Bouddi National Park is always open but may have to close at times due to poor weather or fire danger.